lczub/PortablePythonWithRobot/README.md

 ## Fork of Portable Python development pages
+It is not maintained anymore, cause it is nowadays much easier to install a collection of robot modules using a virtualenv and pip or pipenv.

-Target is to build a [Robot Framework](http://robotframework.org/) environment , runnable directly from any USB storage device, local or network location (on MS Window systems).
+Target was to build a [Robot Framework](http://robotframework.org/) environment , runnable directly from any USB storage device, local or network location (on MS Window systems).
 Details see [Robot - README.rst](config/Robot/scripts/README.rst)

 Build command is `build Robot`